 Got to the court house square, backed the pit into place, and started setting everything up.
 The event started at 7pm, and within minutes we had a line at our table.
 We were selling hotlinks – on a bun, stick, or flatbread.

-In all, we raised a little over $600 Friday night, which was donated that night.
+In all, we raised a little over $600, which was donated that night.

-There did not seem to be as many people at this years relay as last year.
+I dont think there were as many people at this years relay as last year.
 The weather was great, so I dont know what the issue was.
+Continue Reading….

 This 30 minute workout seems to make me feel better then the 60 – 90 minute workout.
 I am spending less time on the treadmill, but the time is more intense, and more time on the weights.

 Total workout time – about 31 minutes.
 I was shooting for 30 minutes, but oh well.

 I am a little disappointed that I did not hit my 1.5 miles + 100 curls within 30 minutes.
 But what can I say?
 I will try harder next time.
 Continue Reading….

 Tonight was my first workout in 3 minute intervals in a long time.
 For the past couple of months I had been doing 5 minutes on the treadmill, something, something, back on the treadmill for 5 minutes, something, something, back on the treadmill for 5 minutes,,,,.

 Tonight I did this routine – 8 curls with 50 pounds, 3 minutes on the treadmill at 3.5 degree incline at 3.5 mph, 8 curls with 50 pounds, 20 military presses with 8 pound weight, 3 minutes on the threadmill 3.5 degree incline for 3 minutes, 8 curls with 50 pounds, 20 military presses.